 Inside the home

-- Maintain internal decoration, including cleaning condensation and mould caused by poor ventilation
+- Maintain and renew of internal decoration, including cleaning up condensation and mould caused by poor ventilation or insufficient heating

-- Clear blockages in waste pipes and toilets, even if this is accidental
+- Clear blockages in waste pipes and toilets, even if this is accidental.
+If the problem persists, contact us

 - Look after and replace sink plugs, tap washers, toilet seats and lids, shower hoses, shower heads

-- Replace light bulbs, starter motors for strip lights, fuses, and sealed lightboxes
+- Replace light bulbs, starter motors for strip lights, fuses

 - Fit and maintain doorbells, letterboxes and handles (unless you live in a flat)